1. Skip to content

 Maoz Inon's parents were among the first victims of the Hamas attacks in Israel on the morning of October 7.
 Yet two days after the tragedy, despite his pain, it was very clear to him that he didn't want revenge.

 "Revenge won't bring my parents back.
-Nor will it bring back any of the other Israelis and Palestinians who have been killed," he wrote soon afterward.
+Nor will it bring back any of the other Israelis and Palestinians who have been killed," he wrote.

-It wasn't a nightmare, says Inon.
+It wasn't a nightmare, said Inon.
 It was a vision of a better future without bloodshed.

-Hamze Awawde also dreams about the conflict.
-On the same podcast, the Palestinian author and peace activist talks of dreaming that Israeli soldiers have come to kill him and his family, just as they killed his cousin.
+Hamze Awawde has also dreamt about the conflict.
+On the same podcast, the Palestinian author and peace activist spoke of dreaming that Israeli soldiers have come to kill him and his family, just as they killed his cousin.

 Why some Arab states side with Israel